-Launched informally in June 2009 by two Bristol parents, this resident-led play street model has spread to hundreds of local streets within the UK, including the cities of Bristol and London, and to other countries such as Australia.
+Launched informally in June 2009 by two Bristol parents, this resident-led play street model has spread to hundreds of local streets within the UK, including the cities of Bristol and London, and to other countries such as Australia).
 These are temporary but consistent street closures, allowing children to play and move around freely.
-The program rests on several important pillars: each project is managed by the citizens, at a modest cost, using the existing space; the projects are sustainable and consistent over time; and they must be legal and inclusive.
+The program rests on several important pillars: each project is managed by the citizens, at a modest cost, using the existing space, and are sustainable and consistent over time, as well as safe, legal and inclusive.

-- 1. Encourage communities to regularly close their local street in order to foster free play for children. - 2.
+- 1. Encourage communities to regularly close their local street in order to encourage free play for children. - 2.
 Improve the health and well-being of children. - 3.
-Increase community cohesion. - 4.
+Improve community cohesion. - 4.
 Help citizens to become actively involved and to rethink issues of the right to the city. - 5.
 Accelerate changes in the use of the public domain, through light and inexpensive actions.